In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 Strategic and Tactical Design

-design concepts to streamline the design from different aspects and concerns.
+To implement DDD as the development approach, you must use both Strategic and Tactical design concepts to streamline the design across different aspects and concerns.

-is concerned in defining the details of the Aggregates, Value Objects, Entities, Repositories, Services, etc.
+The Tactical design is concerned with defining the details of the Aggregates, Value Objects, Entities, Repositories, Services, etc.

 Do Microservices limit boundaries?